leenock/M.leenocks/README.md

 ### leenocks

-A software engineer | full Stack Web-Developer.
+ Software Engineer | full Stack Web-Developer.
  💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.